Waddingham in high tops, Fanning goes full glam at Emmys

 “It felt like I wanted to wear outer space.
 I have an appreciation for fabrics, my mom was a home economics teacher.
 I feel great in it,” Lower told The Associated Press.

+“Pink seems to be continuing its dominance as the red carpet color of choice.
+There’s just a lot of stars who are gravitating towards different shades of pink,” she said.

+Not Rachel Brosnahan.
+She stood out in a plunging Pamella Roland column gown in beautiful violet.
+It was adorned with tulle and pearl floral bow appliques from the designer's fall 2022 collection.

 Laverne Cox and Himesh Patel helped kick off the parade of fashion, she in a bold black armor-esque Jean Paul Gaultier Couture mini and he in a white print tuxedo jacket, eschewing the usual evening black.
-Royal blue on Sarah Thompson (a “Yellowjackets” writer), marigold yellow and more — bright color was a strong starter of the night.
+Royal blue on Sarah Thompson (a “Yellowjackets” writer), marigold yellow and more — color took the night.

 “I’m quite warm, I’m in a three-piece suit.
 I love this suit, but I wasn’t expecting the heat,” Patel said.